 Seen enough of Udaipur's lakes and palaces?
 There are a number of places to see near Udaipur that make great day trips or longer side trips, depending on how much time you have available.
 Here are eight of the best ones.

 01 of 08

-- Location: About 2 hours northeast of Udaipur, along the Udaipur-Chittorgarh Road.
+- Location: About two hours northeast of Udaipur, along the Udaipur-Chittorgarh Road.

 - Opening Times: Sunrise to sunset, daily.

 - Ticket Cost: Chittorgarh is free to enter and open all the time.
 However, you'll need to buy a ticket if you want to visit Padmini Palace (the main attraction).
 It's 300 rupees for foreigners, 25 rupees for Indians.

 - Stay: Padmini Haveli is a delightful homestay in Chittor village, within the fort area.
 The hosts are both guides, so it's very helpful to stay with them.
 They provide bicycles for hire to ride through the fort.